 Our Waldorf Elementary Teacher Education program enrolls every year; our next cohort in this program enrolls July 2017.
 Our Waldorf Early Childhood Teacher Education program enrolls every other year; our next cohort in this program enrolls June 2018.
 We also offer a Waldorf Early Childhood Teacher Education program completion track for highly experienced Waldorf early childhood educators; this program next enrolls June 2017.
 In July 2017, we are also enrolling our Waldorf Grades 1-12 World Language Teacher intensive.
 Our specialized intensive for Waldorf elementary music teachers next enrolls July 2018.
 Please visit our separate program pages for more information on admission requirements and the admission process.

-If you have further questions, please contact us or call Helen Lee, our Admissions and Summer Series Coordinator, at 845-425-0055 x20.
+If you have further questions, please contact us or call Penelope-Myles Voss, our Admissions and Summer Series Coordinator, at 845-425-0055 x20.